ap6643/sadeemgen/README.md

 ## 🤝 Contributions

-Pull requests and feature suggestions are welcome.
+Pull requests, bug reports, and feature suggestions are welcome.
 This project is actively maintained and evolving.

+## 📁 Project Structure